mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 ## Fixes

 * **Design - CMS**
-    Section "Go to properties" in CMS section is visible and usable.
+    visibility of the "Go to properties" tab in CMS section has been restored.

 # v5.8.0 (June 18,2020)